NadineSandhu/ADA-Application/Step 1: Resume.md

 nadinesandhu@gmail.com

-###Work Experience
+##Work Experience

+###_Administrative Assistant_
-####_Administrative Assistant_ Explore Consulting
+####Explore Consulting
-#####2016 - Present
+####2016 - Present
--New hire onboarding, paperwork, orientation and HRIS entry
+- New hire onboarding, paperwork, orientation and HRIS entry

--AR processing and reconciliation
+- AR processing and reconciliation

--Auditing and tracking of company assets
+- Auditing and tracking of company assets

--Processing incoming invoices for commission distribution
+- Processing incoming invoices for commission distribution

--Travel and accommodation arrangements for senior management team
+- Travel and accommodation arrangements for senior management team

--Completing and executing NDA’s, Consulting Contracts and Estimates for new and ongoing client projects
+- Completing and executing NDA’s, Consulting Contracts and Estimates for new and ongoing client projects

-####_Accounts Payable, HR & Office Manager_ Earls Kitchen + Bar
+###_Accounts Payable, HR & Office Manager_
+####Earls Kitchen + Bar
-#####2013 - 2016
+####2013 - 2016
--Opened 3 offices from the ground up across the US
+- Opened 3 offices from the ground up across the US

--Trained and supervised 3 office assistants at each location
+- Trained and supervised 3 office assistants at each location

--Balanced daily sales, petty cash and checkbooks
+- Balanced daily sales, petty cash and checkbooks

--Processed Expense Reports
+- Processed Expense Reports

--Oversaw payroll and health benefits for 250 + employees
+- Oversaw payroll and health benefits for 250 + employees

--Researched and implement new tools and techniques to reduce operating costs
+- Researched and implement new tools and techniques to reduce operating costs

-####_Account Services Support Assistant_ Insurance Corporation of BC
+###_Account Services Support Assistant_
+####Insurance Corporation of BC
-2010 - 2013
+####2010 - 2013
--Processed incoming payments for clients
+- Processed incoming payments for clients

--Maintained office supplies and equipment
+- Maintained office supplies and equipment

--Updated customer records, created office templates and spreadsheets
+- Updated customer records, created office templates and spreadsheets

-###Education
+##Education

+###_Fundamentals of Accounting_
-####_Fundamentals of Accounting_ Certified General Accountants of BC
+####Certified General Accountants of BC
-2013
+####2013
 GAAP, Balance Sheets & General Ledgers

-####_Bachelor of Fine Arts_ Simon Fraser University
+###_Bachelor of Fine Arts_
-2006
+####Simon Fraser University
+####2006
--3.8 GPA
+- 3.8 GPA
-Film Club Treasurer
+- Film Club Treasurer
-Swing Dance Club Treasurer
+- Swing Dance Club Treasurer

 ###Training